Win an internship like no other! Can you come up with innovative ideas? Can you present them on a global stage?

 Please send your completed application to email@example.com

-The Award is open exclusively to alumni of Common Purpose programmes run for or with Scottish Universities in 2015, 2016 and 2017.
+The Award is open to anyone over 18 currently in higher education in Scotland.
+It is also open to alumni of Common Purpose programmes run for or with Scottish Universities.

 Please note: Applications are open to individuals only.